17eucs052/coronatweets52/README.md

   plumber.

 Steps to execute:
-  Install required packages,
+  Install required packages ->
-  Open app.R file in R Studio,
+  Open app.R file in R Studio -> Change #To Gain TwitterAPIAccess Section values to your own values which can be obtained by requesting Twitter API Access from Twitter officially ->
-  Click on Run API,
+  Click on Run API ->
   The output files will be written on current path.